 Like any citizen of the U.S. might be referred to as “the American”, integrins are sometimes described using only their family name, like “the beta 2 integrin”.
 No matter the name used, the ß2 integrin CD11b/CD18 has now been revealed to play an essential role in osteoclast reproduction.

-The study has implications across the HSS specialities of orthopedics and rheumatology.
+The study has implications across the HSS specialties of orthopedics and rheumatology.
 The chronic inflammation of autoimmune conditions can prematurely degrade bone, harming joints.
 The thinning of bone in osteoporosis is a result of osteoclast activity not being compensated by osteoblasts building new bone.

 There is an unwelcome inflammatory reaction to a joint replacement called osteolysis that affects how bone and implant interact.
 The inflammation of osteolysis can trigger osteoclasts into action, damaging the bone.
 Osteolysis can ultimately result in implant failure and revision surgery.
 HSS is one of the few academic institutions with a dedicated, interdisciplinary osteolysis research program.